1) Barup Sø

 Visiting and access:

 On route E55 between Nykøbing and Gedser, turn off in Marrebæk towards Bøtø.
 Where the road ends in a T-junction, turn right along Bøtø Ringvej (ring road).
 There are a bird hide and a bird observation tower with good views over the area from the eastern side of the reserve.
 The hide is reached by turning right along Trevlekronevej and continuing to the end of the road.
-The hide is covered and is handicap-friendly.
+The hide is covered and is suitable for wheelchairs.
 The tower is reached by driving further along the ring road (going south) and then turning right along Tidselvej and continuing to the end.
-At the tower there is also a handicap-friendly ramp and a viewing platform.
+At the tower there is also a disabled-friendly ramp and a viewing platform.
+(There are plans to erect a new tower in the near future).
 There are signs to both viewpoints (‘Fugletårn’) on the ring road.
 One can drive from one to the other along Lævej.
-There is no access to the reserve itself.
-There is a small car park at both towers.
+There are small car parks at both towers.
+Another possibility is to follow route E55 southwards.
+Just after a lay-by south of Marrebæk one can turn left onto a gravel track (not clearly signposted) which crosses the fields left of the road.
+After around 500m one reaches a small car park from which there is access to the third and newest observation tower in the area.
+The route is marked and there is just over one kilometer to the tower, which is very well situated for observing the birds at short distance.
+It is not, however, suitable for wheelchairs.

 The large flocks of geese in the winter months are best seen from the E55 road between Marrebæk and Gedser.
 There are several car parks along the road.

-South of the bird reserve is Bøtø Plantage, which is south Falster’s largest wood, where one can go for a circular walk on marked trails.
-During the last few years the wood has changed character completely: formerly dominated by conifers, it is now a mixed wood with many open spaces, and a little group of wild konik ponies and free-roving cattle have been introduced to keep down the vegetation.
-White-tailed eagle nest in the wood, as already mentioned, together with buzzard, sparrowhawk, kestrel and firecrest.
-The wood can be accessed from the large car park at the southern end of Bøtø Ringvej, where there are also toilets.
+South of the bird reserve is Bøtø Forest, which is south Falster’s largest forest, where one can go for a circular walk on marked trails.
+A few years ago, the Danish Nature Fund purchased half of the forest and as a result it has changed character completely: formerly dominated by conifers, it has now many deciduous trees, with many open spaces and ponds.
+A little group of wild konik ponies and free-roving cattle have been introduced to keep down the vegetation.
+White-tailed eagle nest in the forest, as already mentioned, together with buzzard, sparrowhawk, kestrel and firecrest.
+The forest can be accessed from the large car park at the southern end of Bøtø Ringvej, where there are also toilets.

 Even further south is Gedesby, a village with half-timbered farmhouses that were reconstructed after the flood in 1872.
 To the north is Marrebæk, where the old pump station is now a museum with pumping machinery.